Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Universal Enveloping TROs and C*-algebras

 Second, because the paper \cite{BohWer11} works in the slightly more general context of $JB^*$-triples, they are able to obtain a new proof of a version of the Gelfand-Naimark theorem for $JB^*$-triples (\cite[Theorem 2]{FriRus86}.

-\begin{corollary}[Corollary 2.6 of \cite{BohWer11}] Any $JB^*$-triple $Z$ contains a unique purely exceptional ideal $J$, such that $Z/J$ is $JB^*$-triple isomorphic to a $JC^*$-triple. \end{corollary}
+\begin{proposition}[Corollary 2.6 of \cite{BohWer11}] Any $JB^*$-triple $Z$ contains a unique purely exceptional ideal $J$, such that $Z/J$ is $JB^*$-triple isomorphic to a $JC^*$-triple. \end{proposition}

 Third, they define a radical for universally reversible $JC^*$-triples and use it to give the structure of the universal enveloping TRO of a universally reversible TRO in a $C^*$-algebra with a TRO antiautomorphism of order 2, generalizing \cite[Corollary 4.5]{BunFeeTim11}.
+More generally, radicals have been defined and studied for Jordan triple systems in, for example, \cite{Meyberg72,Loos73,Neher92}.

 Finally, the results of \cite{BohWer11} are used in \cite{BohWer11bis} to show that the classification of the symmetric spaces, derived initially from Lie theory and then from Jordan theory, can be achieved by $K$-theoretic methods.
 This in spite of the fact that $JB^*$-triples do not, in general, behave well under the formation of tensor products.